 The course is organised into 4 strands.
-These are Citizenship and Society, Governance and Leadership, Civics Systems, Principles and Identities and Christian Values.
+These are Civic Identities, Principles and Systems, Christian Values and Practices, Citizenship and Society and Governance and Leadership.

-The Grades 1, 2 and 3 CCVE is timetable for 120 minutes per week.
-One thirty (30) minute lesson is to be used by CRE while ninety (90) minutes will be used for CCVE.
+The Preparatory CCVE is timetable for 120 minutes per week.
+One thirty (30) minutes lesson is to be used by Christian Religious Education while ninety (90) minutes will be used for CCVE.
 Teachers can use the time allocated to do their time table or program according to their school needs.

-Teachers must note that the CCVE syllabus does not contain CRE content.
+Teachers must note that the CCVE syllabus does not contain Christian Religious Education content.
 The CRE content is in a separate implementation Guide which is designed to complement the teaching of Christian Values and Principles.

-The CCVE has accommodated for two other pathways: the Spiritual Education Conceptual Framework and the Christian Religious Education

-Framework to enable teachers to develop subject content that is relevant and appropriate to their practice.
+The CCVE has accommodated for two other pathways: the Spiritual Religious Education Conceptual Content Chart and the Christian Religious Education Content Chart to enable teachers to develop subject content that is relevant and appropriate to their practice.

-The standards in the CCVE syllabus link the content to the content in other subjects taught in Grades 1, 2 and 3 which include English, Mathematics, Science, Social Science, Arts, Health and Physical Education and Making a Living.
+The Standards in the CCVE syllabus link the content to the content in other subjects taught in Grades 1, 2 and 3.
+This subjects which include English, Mathematics, Science, Social Science, Arts, Health and Physical Education and Making a Living.
 It also links to subjects taught in in the high school level such as Health and Physical Education, Legal Studies, Geography, Business Studies and Economics.